shellmage/ctf-rank-twitter/README.md

 ### Give your credentials

-Open and fill `main.py` whith your credentials, and then you're ready to go.
+Open and fill `main.py` whith your credentials

 ### Setup a cronjob